thomasgladwin/mytrics/README.md

 # mytrics
 This is a program that generates a bibliometric report for an author using the Scopus API (you'll need to add your own API key).
 Information is retrieved via ORCID or the Scopus author ID.

-The output includes the h-factor and a variant I called the H5, with is the h-factor for papers published within the last 5 years.
+The output includes the h-factor and a variant I called the H5, which is the h-factor for papers published within the last 5 years.
 The H5 seems potentially useful as a window on more recent work, as opposed to the standard h-factor that can only increase over time.
 This might allow more relevant comparisons / better incentives in certain contexts, although all use of such metrics requires careful thought and caution (but of course - so does *not* using metrics).

 The program also makes a crude prediction of the development of the h-factor over the next years.